-The City of Henderson employs 1,847 full time and 1,125 part time employees (December 2014), and is the largest full-service city in Nevada directly providing to residents and businesses all the essential public services: ambulance, fire, police, water and sewer.
+The City of Henderson employs 1,901 full-time and 965 part-time employees (January 2016), and is the largest full-service city in Nevada directly providing to residents and businesses all the essential public services: ambulance, fire, police, water and sewer.

-In 1999 Henderson was the first city in Southern Nevada to provide municipal services away from City Hall, availing residents the opportunity to transact business with the City without the need to drive to the Henderson Government Complex located within the Water Street District.
+In 1999, Henderson was the first city in Southern Nevada to provide municipal services away from City Hall, providing residents the opportunity to transact business with the city online.

-Because Henderson is a full service city, residents are not required to deal with a myriad of agencies for municipal services, therefore resulting in elected officials, city management and staff being directly responsible for the delivery of quality of public services and customer satisfaction.
+Because Henderson is a full-service city, residents are not required to deal with myriad of agencies for municipal services.
+This results in elected officials, city management, and staff being directly responsible for the delivery of quality of public services and customer satisfaction.